-At the start, the morphology of each subject is studied.
-Exploratory designs are developed which preserve the sculptural character and personality of each subject.
-Attention is focused on the geometry from which the flat-to-3D transformation will emerge.
+At the start, exploratory designs are developed which focus on the personality of each subject.
+Attention is given to the geometry from which the flat-to-3D transformation will emerge.
 Experimental patterns are cut by hand, and preliminary models are constructed in paper.
-These exploratory mock-ups are revised many times.
-Successful prototypes are then 'deconstructed' and their patterns scanned.
-Digital patterns are developed, and Laser cut prototypes are fabricated in polypropylene.
+These exploratory mock-ups are revised, and successful prototypes are deconstructed, then their patterns scanned.
+Digital drawings are developed, from which laser cut prototypes are fabricated in polypropylene.
 Subsequent revisions are made until the engineered models are perfected.

 Components are made from polypropylene.
 A food-safe thermoplastic from which many domestic containers are made; ice cream and yogurt containers, drinking straws, pill bottles, carpets, and thermal wear.
 PP (code 5) can be recycled successfully, and up to 50% recycled polypropylene can be added to virgin material without degradation to its physical or chemical characteristics.